- How can we prevent walls from collapsing in earthquakes?

 Anyone with an interest in psychrometry should look for more info on the Internet, suggests Govindan.
 (Just be careful how you spell it — don’t leave out the first “r” or you’ll end up with very different search results.)
 “Plenty of sites explain how the state of the air is a function of the humidity, the temperature, wet- and dry-bulb temperature, and the dew point.”
 An enlightening activity once the workday is over, the house is quiet, and the blazing sun is set.

-Thanks to Alan of Destin, Florida, for this question.
+Thanks to Alan of Destin, Fla., for this question.